shipyardapp/Shipyard-Documentation/docs/blueprint-library/domo/domo-overview.md

 # Domo Blueprints Overview

-Shipyard's low-code Domo blueprints allow users to connect their data in Domo to the rest of their modern data stack.
+Platform's low-code Domo blueprints allow users to connect their data in Domo to the rest of their modern data stack.

 ## How to Use